Madison County Detention Facility Inmate Mail

 Can I send an inmate a gift?

-The only gifts you can send an inmate must come from one of the stores above, and Madison County Detention Facility must contract with them.
+The only gifts you can send an inmate must come from one of the stores above, and the Madison County Detention Facility must contract with them.

 If I send something to an inmate that is not allowed, can the inmate or I get in trouble?